naver/arcus-java-client/README.md

 ## Getting Started

-The Maven artifact for version 1.8.0 is in the central Maven repository.
+The Maven artifact for arcus java client is in the central Maven repository.
 To use it, add the following dependency to your pom.xml.

 ```xml